communitybridge/easycla/dev.md

 ```

 You should see the typical diagnostic details on startup indicating that it
+started without errors including build information with successful load of
+configuration parameters.
+To confirm the service is up and running locally,
-started without errors.
-To confirm, connect to the health service using a
-browser, curl or PostMan:
+connect to the health service using a browser, curl or PostMan:

 ```bash
 open http://localhost:8080/v3/ops/health